 1) Think through your goals for the room re-do.

 What isn’t working about the current room?
 Does the clutter drive you crazy?
-Add “better storage and organization” to your list of goals.
+Add “better storage and organization” to your list of budget interior design goals.
 Other plans might include updating the color scheme, creating better traffic flow, or making a space that seamlessly accommodates several uses (guest room and home office, for example).
 By focusing on what you really need to accomplish with the renovation first, you’ll find that you keep those goals in mind throughout the project and can be assured the finished project will function as you’d hoped.

 2) Find some inspiration.